Themekraft/tk-google-fonts/readme.txt

 You can then use the fonts in your CSS without any extra step needed.
 Follow the instructions on the Google Page how to integrate your font.

+= HTTP and HTTPS Supported =
+The Plugin auto detects your site security and use https to load the google fonts if SSL is enabled.

+= Great for SEO =
+Fonts get loaded so that they not harm your page speed and take care of your ranking

 = Use within theme options =

 If your theme supports TK Google Fonts in its theme options,